 For an earlier season start, Rumba can be grown under fleece and/or plastic film as well as in polytunnels.
 Yields are high thanks to the proper size and weight of the individual fruits.
 There are barely any crippled fruits.
 The pedicels are not too long, so the blossoms are fairly well protected by the foliage against late frosts and heavy rain.
 Even so it is important to cover the plants with plastic film or fleece in spring to protect the flowers from night frosts.

-Rumba is a very healthy, vigorous variety that has so far shown no particular susceptibility to specific diseases ever, the plants must be protected against winter frosts in the second year, because the rhizomes will have grown up fairly high by that time.
+Rumba is a very healthy, vigorous variety that has so far shown no particular susceptibility to specific diseases.

 The breeders however recommend preventive treatment against Botrytis and Rhizoctonia.